Your lender asked for a letter of explanation regarding an inquiry on your credit report.

 If that’s the case, you’ll either have to delay homebuying or reverse the purchase, if possible.
 Car dealerships aren’t excited to take a car back after a sale, but that’s what you might need to do.

-However, a new credit card with a $10 payment likely won’t affect your approval at all.
+However, a new credit card with a $10 payment likely won’t affect your approval.

 Speak to your loan officer and come up with a plan.